BytomDAO/Bytom-Grant/README.md

 ## Bounty Task Application Process

-If you wish to apply for the Bytom bounty task, please follow the following process:
+If you wish to apply for the BMC bounty task, please follow the following process:

 ### 1.Determine the scope of your project

-- Bytom provides a bounty task list, you can design your project according to these requirements, refer to the ["bounty task requirement list"](#Bounty-task-list)
+- BMC provides a bounty task list, you can design your project according to these requirements, refer to the ["bounty task requirement list"](#Bounty-task-list)
 - If you have a better idea, please let us know.
 Let's discuss it together or propose a new BMIP to us.
 - Confirm that your project meets the application requirements for the bounty task, refer to ["Notes for Bounty Task Application" ](#notes-for-applicants)